-- Location: It is possible for an applying company to be located outside of Arizona, but that company must plan to relocate or build a significant portion of its operations to Arizona as well as commercialize their products/services in Arizona within the 12-month award period.
+It is possible for an applying company to be located outside of Arizona, but that company must plan to relocate or build a significant portion of its operations to Arizona as well as commercialize their products/services in Arizona within the 12-month award period.
 The awardee's CEO/Founder must be able to participate in the Venture Ready program in person during the 12-month performance period.
 Additionally, for all companies, the awarded funds must be spent to the benefit of increasing jobs, revenue and capital spending in Arizona.

-- Commercialization Timing: Applications must demonstrate that the products or services being considered for AIC grant funding will begin generating revenue for the company within 12 months after the company begins receiving funding, if the company is selected as an awardee.
+Applications must demonstrate that the products or services being considered for AIC grant funding will likely begin generating revenue for the company within 12 months after the company begins receiving funding, if the company is selected as an awardee.
 Grant funding received by the company is not considered as revenue for the AIC.
 At the ACA's discretion, applicant companies that are unlikely to generate revenue within 12 months, but otherwise meet all eligibility requirements, may still participate, be evaluated and receive feedback.

-- Prior Winning Companies: The ACA is working to provide value and benefit to as many companies as possible in Arizona’s entrepreneurial ecosystem.
+The ACA is working to provide value and benefit to as many companies as possible in Arizona’s entrepreneurial ecosystem.
 Companies that win the AIC, are not eligible to win another AIC grant.
-If a prior winning company is interested in completing the application and would like feedback on it to aid in pitching or the presentation of the company in other ecosystem events, please contact the AIC Program Manager for a personal review.
+If a prior awardee is interested in completing the application and would like feedback on it to aid in pitching or the presentation of the company in other ecosystem events, please contact the AIC Program Manager for a personal review.

 It is up to ACA discretion to determine the final qualifications of any applicant company relative to its eligibility to compete in any round of the AIC.
 It is also up to ACA discretion to maintain an applicant company within a given competition, including, but not limited to the discovery of new information during any round of given competition, which might be deemed to affect its eligibility to continue in that competition.